typedb/typedb-docs/09-query/00-overview.md

 ## Graql Instructions
 Graql is the language for the Grakn knowledge graph.
 Whether it's through the [Graql Console](/docs/running-grakn/console) or one of the [Grakn Clients](/docs/client-api/overview), Grakn accepts instructions and provides answers only in its own language - Graql.

 **Graql is declarative**.
 In simple terms, when writing Graql code, you simply describe _what_ you would like to achieve, rather than _how_ it's going to get there.
-The implementation of a Graql query is hidden under the hood and will never affect you as the developer.
+The implementation of a Graql query is hidden under the hood and never affects you as the developer.

 **Graql is intuitive**.
 Graql queries can look a lot like questions the same way they are formed in mind, as opposed to a complicated series of statements that are difficult to follow and, at scale, become confusing It's important to note that the intuitiveness of a Graql query originates from the [schema](/docs/schema/overview).
 The better the knowledge graph represents the reality of its dataset via its schema, the more intuitive writing and reading Graql queries become.

-In this section, we will learn how a Graql query can be written to:
+In this section, we learn how a Graql query can be written to:
 - [Match](/docs/query/match) specific patterns in the data and schema
 - [Insert](/docs/query/insert) new instances of conept types into the knowledge graph
 - [Get](/docs/query/get) back desired data/knowledge